antoine-cottineau/react-native-swipeable-card-stack/docs/docs/index.md

 - 🎬 **Flexible Animation Configs** - Choose between spring and timing animations with full customization
 - 🔄 **Configurable Stack** - Control the number of visible cards in the stack
 - 📦 **Expo Go Compatible** - Works out of the box with Expo Go, no additional configuration needed

+> **Note**: If you're using v1 of this library, please refer to the [v1 documentation](https://github.com/antoine-cottineau/react-native-swipeable-card-stack/tree/v2/v1/README.md).